 A user is provided with the opportunity to select a new set of the environmental predictor variables and “Update” the Covariate Correlation screen to investigate the relationships among the new variables selected.
 Variables with a high degree of correlation with other variables should generally be unchecked in their respective radio buttons, and will be excluded from subsequent analysis steps in the model workflow.
+Multiple iterations can be run at this screen, allowing the user to investigate the relationships among the environmental predictor variables and choose the most appropriate set to be used in the subsequent modeling.
+When the desired set of variables has been chosen, the “OK” button is selected and processing will resume in the VisTrails workflow

+A more detailed univariate examination is produced by clicking on the predictor name in the covariate list in the box at the left.
+This predictor inspection can be used to visualize the spatial relationship between the predictor and the response or spatial patterns of missing data as well as to examine the univariate relationship between the predictor and the response.